 - Bandwidth limitations – A common practice for VPNs is to limit the speed or amount of data users can consume within each billing period.
 Once that’s been met, no more dark net access.
 All of the providers below feature unlimited plans with no caps or restrictions.

-IPVanish provides strong anonymity by using over 40,000 shared IPs spread across 750 servers in 60 different countries.
+IPVanish provides strong anonymity by using over 40,000 shared IPs spread across 1,200+ anonymous servers in 74 different locations.
 This large network makes it easy to switch virtual locations as well as obfuscate your identity, both useful features for checking out the dark web.
 IPVanish also has a strict zero-logging policy, uses 256-bit AES encryption for all its traffic, and features a kill switch for both Windows and Mac clients.

 In addition to its strong security features, IPVanish delivers unlimited bandwidth, anonymous torrenting, unlimited P2P traffic, and some of the fastest servers on the VPN market.